gitaarik/adyengo/README.md

 `under_scores`.
 So a field in the Adyen interface like `merchantReference` will become `merchant_reference` in Adyengo.
 We will refer to these fields as "Adyen specific fields", other fields we'll call "Adyengo specific fields".
-When a field in the `Session` model is a Adyen specific field it will be pointed out.
+When a field in the `Session` model is an Adyen specific field it will be pointed out.
 In this case you can get more information about the field in the Adyen Integration Manual.